annettedorothea/de.acegen/README.md

 ## SuperMemo App As PoC

-Check out a more complex implementation of a SuperMemo app:
+Check out a more complex implementation of a SuperMemo app that was written as a proof of concept for the action - command - event pattern.

 * [SuperMemo server](https://github.com/annettedorothea/com.anfelisa.server)
 * [SuperMemo client](https://github.com/annettedorothea/com.anfelisa.client)